shahnisarg14/webdev-shah-nisarghareshbhai/README.md

 # About me

 I am a graduate student at Northeastern University.

+### Work Experience

-I have worked at Bhaskaracharya Institute of Space Application and Geo-Informatics, India as a Trainee.
+Bhaskaracharya Institute of Space Application and Geo-Informatics, India Trainee

-Below mentioned are some of my projects:
+* Developed solutions for Android applications by analyzing user requirements and evaluating problem definition
+* Formulated and implemented test strategies for application software

+### Projects

 * Search Engine: Implemented BM25 and tf-idf retrieval models using pseudo relevance feedback as a query expansion technique, leading to an increase of 25.51% and 88.03% in the Mean Average Precision value respectively.